University of Baltimore Office of Government and Public Affairs

 Contact your legislators to discuss important issues.
 If you need to find the names and telephone numbers of your representatives, visit Maryland Legislature.

 Participate in the Student Day in Annapolis.
-This event is jointly sponsored by the Office of Government and Public Affairs and the Center for Student Involvement and is open to University students who wish to learn more about the legislative process.
+This event is jointly sponsored by the Office of Government and Public Affairs and the Center for Student Engagement and Inclusion and is open to University students who wish to learn more about the legislative process.
 The event offers students an introduction to the General Assembly and exposure to state legislators.

 How can I research pending legislation?